sudo-nano/joinmatrix/guide/fix-decryption-error.md

 ## Fix decryption error

 <div class="flash flash-warn">
   As homeserver federation is a variable factor in key exchange, homeserver performance and networking does matter in preventing those issues.
 If you consistently encounter decryption issues, you may want to check whether your homeserver is working correctly.
 Specifically, if you are on matrix.org, it is recommended to <a href="https://servers.joinmatrix.org">move to a different homeserver</a> due to reliability issues.
+You can also <a href="https://federationtester.matrix.org/">check your homeserver's federation status.</a>
 </div>

 <div class="flash">